robertwenner/comics/doc/checks.md

 Checks a comic's title to prevent duplicate titles.
-Duplicate titles make it impossible to uniquely refer to a particular comic by title and could lead to file name and URL clashes when the title is used for the output image and HTML page file names.
+Duplicate titles make it impossible to uniquely refer to a particular comic by title and could lead to filename and URL clashes when the title is used for the output image and HTML page filenames.

 This check is done per language, so you can have e.g., an English and a German comic named "Pale Ale".

-The title is expected in the comic meta data like this:
+The title is expected in the comic metadata like this:

 ```json
 {